javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 - `elem.insertAdjacentText(where, text)` -- the same syntax, but a string of `text` in inserted "as text" instead of HTML,
 - `elem.insertAdjacentElement(where, elem)` -- the same syntax, but inserts an element.

 They exist mainly to make the syntax "uniform".
-In practice, most of time only `insertAdjacentHTML` is used, because for elements and text we have methods `append/prepend/before/after` -- they are shorter to write and can insert nodes/text pieces.
+In practice, most of the time only `insertAdjacentHTML` is used, because for elements and text we have methods `append/prepend/before/after` -- they are shorter to write and can insert nodes/text pieces.

 So here's an alternative variant of showing a message: